Biofeedback Devices-Be The Calm In The Storm Around You

 Incontinence

-Biofeedback devices can aid in the rehabilitation and strengthening of pelvic floor muscles to address fecal and urinary incontinence.
+Biofeedback devices can aid in rehabilitating and strengthening pelvic floor muscles to address fecal and urinary incontinence.

 Cancer Treatment Support